-7 There are many different CDR methods and associated implementation options (Cross-Chapter Box 8, 8 Figure 1).
-Some of these methods (including afforestation and improved forest management, wetland 9 restoration and SCS) have been practiced for decades to millennia, although not necessarily with the 10 intention of removing carbon from the atmosphere.
-Conversely, methods such as Direct Air Carbon 11 Capture and Storage (DACCS), Bioenergy with Carbon Capture and Storage (BECCS) and Enhanced 12 Weathering are novel, and while experience is growing, their demonstration and deployment are limited 13 in scale.
-CDR methods have been categorised in different ways in the literature, highlighting different 14 characteristics.
-In this report, as in AR6 WGI, the categorisation is based on the role of CDR methods 15 in the carbon cycle, i.e., on the removal process (land-based biological; ocean-based biological; 16 geochemical; chemical) and on the timescale of storage (decades to centuries; centuries to millennia; 17 ten thousand years or longer).
-The timescale of storage is closely linked to the storage medium: carbon 18 stored in ocean reservoirs (through enhanced weathering, ocean alkalinity enhancement or ocean 19 fertilisation) and in geological formations (through BECCS or DACCS) generally has longer storage 20 times and is less vulnerable to reversal through human actions or disturbances such as drought and 21 wildfire than carbon stored in terrestrial reservoirs (vegetation, soil).
-Furthermore, carbon stored in 22 vegetation or through SCS has shorter storage times and is more vulnerable than carbon stored in 23 buildings as wood products; as biochar in soils, cement and other materials; or in chemical products 24 made from biomass or potentially through direct air capture (WGI, Section 5.6, Figure 5.36; WGIII, 25 Section 11.3.6; Fuss et al. 2018; Minx et al. 2018; NAS 2019).
-Within the same category (e.g., land-26 based biological CDR) options often differ with respect to other dynamic or context-specific dimensions 27 such as mitigation potential, cost, potential for co-benefits and adverse side-effects, and technology 28 readiness level (Section 12.3, Table 12.6).
+There are many different CDR methods and associated implementation options (Cross-Chapter Box 8, Figure 1).
+Some of these methods (including afforestation and improved forest management, wetland restoration and soil carbon sequestration (SCS)) have been practised for decades to millennia, although not necessarily with the intention of removing carbon from the atmosphere.
+Conversely, methods such as direct air carbon capture and storage (DACCS), bioenergy with carbon capture and storage (BECCS) and enhanced weathering are novel, and while experience is growing, their demonstration and deployment are limited in scale.
+CDR methods have been categorised in different ways in the literature, highlighting different characteristics.
+In this report, as in AR6 WGI, the categorisation is based on the role of CDR methods in the carbon cycle, that is, on the removal process (land-based biological; ocean-based biological; geochemical) and on the timescale of storage (decades to centuries; centuries to millennia; ten thousand years or longer).
+The time scale of storage is closely linked to the storage medium: carbon stored in ocean reservoirs (through enhanced weathering, ocean alkalinity enhancement or ocean fertilisation) and in geological formations (through BECCS or DACCS) generally has longer storage times and is less vulnerable to reversal through human actions or disturbances such as drought and wildfire than carbon stored in terrestrial reservoirs (vegetation, soil).
+Furthermore, carbon stored in vegetation or through SCS has